wenhuchen/Table-Fact-Checking/README.md

 </p>
 The table-based fact verification is the first dataset to perform fact verification on strctured data, which involves mixed reasoning in both symbolic and linguistic form.
 Therefore, we propose two models, namely Table-BERT and the Latent Program Algorithm to tackle this task.

-- The brief architecture of LPA looks like following:
+- The brief architecture of Latent Program Algorithm (LPA) looks like following:
 <p align="center">
 <img src="resource/program.jpg" width="700">
 </p>